Generic name: Sodium Polystyrene Sulfonate 15g in 60mL

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

-The average daily adult dose of the resin is 15 g to 60 g.
-This is best provided by administering 15 g (approximately 4levelteaspoons)of Kionex®one to four times daily.
-One gram of Kionex®contains 4.1 mEq of sodium; one level teaspoon contains approximately 3.5 g of Kionex®and 15 mEq of sodium.
-(A heaping teaspoon may contain as much as 10 g to 12 g of Kionex®.)
-Since thein vivoefficiency of sodium-potassium exchange resins is approximately 33 percent, about one third of the resin's actual sodium content is being delivered to the body.
+The average daily adult dose is 15 g (60 mL) to 60 g (240 mL) of suspension.
+This is best provided by administering 15 g (60 mL) of Kionex®Suspension one to four times daily.
+Each 60 mL of Kionex®Suspension contains 1500 mg (65 mEq) of sodium.
+Since the in vivo efficiency of sodium-potassium exchange resins is approximately 33%, about one-third of the resin's actual sodium content is being delivered to the body.

 In smaller children and infants, lower doses should be employed by using as a guide a rate of 1 mEq of potassium per gram of resin as the basis for calculation.